jasedit/simple_report/article/README.md

 # Instructions

-This template can be installed through scriptorium using the command `scriptorium template -i https://github.com/jasedit/scriptorium_article`
+A paper can be created using this template with the command `scriptorium new -t article`

 # Template Variables